Sales Management: 5 Ways to Guarantee New Recruit Success

-In addition, CSO Insights report ‘47% of companies say it takes 10 or more months for new sales people to become fully productive (67% report that it takes 7 or more months)’ and only ‘58% of reps actually make quota’.
+In addition, CSO Insights report ‘47% of companies say it takes 10 or more months for new salespeople to become fully productive (67% report that it takes 7 or more months)’ and only ‘58% of reps actually make quota’.

 Looking beyond the hard, quantifiable costs we shouldn’t ignore that a failing sales rep also carries a ‘missed opportunity’ cost.
-If a higher performing rep had occupied their shoes during this period, we would have a greater score on our revenue door.
+If a higher-performing rep had occupied their shoes during this period, we would have a greater score on our revenue door.

-These stats serve to highlight that we need to remove every obstacle to success for our sales folks.
+Those stats serve to highlight that we need to remove every obstacle to success for our sales folks.
 The cost of failure is just too high.

 So, what are the areas that sales management need to get right?
 Let’s take a look at the 5 most common mistakes.